10 Metrics that every D2C Brand Should Look Into

 From 2015 to 2025, India’s total addressable D2C market – which includes both online and offline direct-to-consumer sales – is predicted to rise fifteen-fold.
 The Indian direct-to-consumer market was valued at 33 billion dollars in 2020, and it is expected to triple in size by 2025, reaching 100 billion dollars.
 (Statista)

-Before investing in a specific market segment, whether B2B, B2C, or D2C, we as a business must understand and analyse the pros and cons, as well as the resulting profitability over a given time period.
+Before investing in a specific market segment, whether B2B, B2C, or D2C, we as a business must understand and analyze the pros and cons, as well as the resulting profitability over a given time period.
 Customers are more likely to choose brands that cut costs and price items at a lower end while providing superior quality.

 The direct-to-consumer market segment certainly meets all of the criteria and is a growing segment while removing intermediaries like resellers, producers, and other businesses that stand between a brand and its end buyer.
 This brings the company closer to its target market.